If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 It’s essential to have a robust business plan that outlines how the loan will be used to generate growth or improve operations.
 Research various private lenders to find one that aligns with your business needs and has a reputation for fair dealings.

 Prepare to present a compelling case about your business’s potential and how the loan will contribute to its success.
-A strong personal credit score and business credit history can significantly bolster your application.
+A solid personal credit score and business credit history can significantly bolster your application.
 Still, some private lenders may prioritize the viability of your business plan and the value of any collateral offered.

 7 Things that Main Street Banks Don’t Want You to Know About Private Lenders